 Once more.
-This excludes sinning anymore.
+"He that believeth on him is not condemned."
+This excludes sinning any more.
 My Lord, have I sinned against thee so many times, and yet hast thou freely forgiven me all?
 What stronger motive could I have for keeping me from sinning again?
 Ah, there are some who are saying this is licentious doctrine.
 A thousand devils rolled into one, must the man be who can find any licentiousness here.
 What! go and sin because I am forgiven?
 Go and live in iniquity because Jesus Christ took my guilt and suffered in my room and stead?
 Human nature is bad enough, but methinks this is the very worst state of human nature, when it tries to draw an argument for sin from the free grace of God.

-Bad as I am, I do feel this, that it is hard to sin against a pardoning God.
-It is far harder to sin against the blood of Christ, and against a sense of pardon, than it is against the terrors of the law and the fears of hell itself.
+It is far harder to sin against the blood of Christ, and against a sense of pardon, than it is against the terrors of the law and the fear of hell itself.
 I know that when my soul is most alarmed by a dread of the wrath of God, I can sin with comfort compared with what I could when I have a sense of his love shed abroad in my heart.
 What more monstrous! to read your title clear, and sin?
 Oh, vile reprobate! you are on the borders of the deepest hell.
-But I am sure, if you are a child of God, you will say when you have read your title clear, and feel yourself justified in Christ Jesus.
+But I am sure if you are a child of God, you will say when you have read your title clear, and feel yourself justified in Christ Jesus,